david-cattermole/mayaMatchMoveSolver/docs/source/tools_createnode.rst

 image file (sequence) used to display a flat plane with an image texture in the Maya 3D scene.

-.. note:: The image plane supports any image format supported by Maya's ``file`` node, but can be buggy when reading image sequences.

 .. figure:: images/tools_create_mm_image_plane.png
     :alt: MM Image Plane
     :align: center